nishanthinide/Game-On-SDK/README.md

   + Go to the [releases page](https://github.com/nishanthinide/game-on-sdk/releases/latest).
 Download the latest Game-On Unity SDK unitypackage file from the downloads section.
   + Import the unitypackage.

-__3. SETTING UP AD PLACEMENTS__
+__3. SETTING UP AD-PLACEMENTS__
-  + register the ad-placements for the game you have registered.
+  + Go to [our developer page](https://developers.game-on.ai).
+Register the ad-placements for the game you have registered.
+The width and height for the ad placements are the dimensions of the image needed on the ad-placement in the Unity3D game.
   +
   +